wabuehamm/elgg-localdev/README.md

     docker-compose up -d

+The app will listen to the host "web" on port 8443.
+Please add a new entry to your hosts file with 127.0.0.1 as the target ip:

+    web 127.0.0.1

-and you will have a locally running web server on https://localhost:8443 with the current state of the member area.
+and you will have a locally running web server on https://web:8443 with the current state of the member area.

 To enter the container and test out things locally, run